alexdataengineer/iot-device-streaming-azure/README.md

 ---

-*Note: This project was developed by Alexsander Silveira as a proof of concept to demonstrate the business value of IoT integrations using Azure services, enabling real-time monitoring and operational intelligence.*
+**Note:** This project was developed by Alexsander Silveira as a proof of concept using a real Raspberry Pi device.
+The IoT Hub route was configured to forward telemetry to the Event Hub, and all metrics and results shown are from real IoT device data flowing through the Azure backend.